-- Submit an application to the Admissions Office and pay the non-refundable application fee. - Submit an official high school transcript or General Education Development (GED) transcript.
-An official transcript has the granting institution's seal and is either mailed directly to the Admissions Office, hand delivered in a sealed school envelope, or faxed with cover direct from the school. - High School graduates must hold a regular high school diploma from a regionally accredited school.
-The high school transcript must be received after the date of graduation, showing the student's graduation date with final grades posted.
-For Tennessee high school graduates, transcript must include entry that indicates the student passed the required proficiency test battery.
-NOTE: Certificate of attendance and Special Education are not equivalent to regular high school diploma. - Minimum scores for GED Certificate holders are based upon when the GED test was taken and are as follows:
+- Submit an application to the Admissions Office and pay the nonrefundable application fee. - · Submit an official high school transcript or General Education Development (GED) transcript.

+An official transcript has the granting institution's seal and is either mailed directly to the Admissions Office or hand delivered in a sealed school envelope.

+- High School graduates must hold a regular high school diploma.
+The high school transcript must show the student's graduation date and, for Tennessee high school graduates, must include a transcript entry that indicates the student passed the required proficiency test battery.
+Note: Certificate of attendance or Special Education diplomas are not equivalent to a regular high school diploma.

+- Minimum scores for GED Certificate holders are based upon when the GED test was taken and are as follows:
-JANUARY 1, 2002 OR LATER

-- Minimum score: 2,250 Minimum sub-score: 410 - Minimum sub-score average: 450 - JANUARY 1, 1997 THROUGH DECEMBER 31, 2001 Minimum score: 45 Minimum subscore: 40

-PRIOR TO 1997

-Minimum score: 45

-Minimum subscore: 35

-Graduates of a non-regionally accredited or non-state approved high school will be required to take the test.
+JANUARY 1, 2002 OR LATER Minimum score: 2,250 Minimum sub-score: 410 Minimum sub-score average: 450 JANUARY 1, 1997 THROUGH DECEMBER 31, 2001 Minimum score: 45 Minimum subscore: 40 PRIOR TO 1997 Minimum score: 45 Minimum subscore: 35 Graduates of a non-regionally accredited or non-state approved high school